Critical Role campaign two: Reception

 Critics also commented on the campaign's various plot twists and revelations, with a particular emphasis on Mollymauk's death and the return of his body in the form of the antagonist Lucien.
 Tyler Wilde, writing for PC Gamer in 2018, said Molly's death impacted both the cast and the community with the Twitch audience left "inconsolable".
 Wilde commented that it showcases the difference between live and scripted shows – "it was heartbreaking, but chance is partly what makes Critical Role and other tabletop gaming shows alluring".
 Wilde also highlighted that the player character death changed how "play is interpreted" as with the addition of proven mortality, recklessness feels like a bolder choice by the players.
 Margarida Bastos included Molly's funeral on Collider's "9 Most Memorable Moments From Critical Role's The Mighty Nein" list stating that "it's impossible not to be moved by the actors' heartfelt performances.
 Moreover, the fact that Molly's funeral acquires a whole new connotation almost a hundred episodes later, establishes the full relevance of this moment in the grander scheme of the story".

-Christian Hoffer of ComicBook has highlighted multiple revelations in Campaign Two, including Molly's body appearing to be alive in Episode 111.
+Christian Hoffer of ComicBook has highlighted multiple revelations in Campaign two, including Molly's body appearing to be alive in Episode 111.
 According to Hoffer, "one of the biggest twists of the series" is Molly's resurrection – "we could be heading towards another an epic storyline centered around the only Critical Role PC who died in the middle of a campaign and wasn't brought back to finish his story.
 Madison Durham, writing for Polygon in 2022, stated that "unlike the somewhat cut-and-dried villainy of earlier Critical Role villains like Vecna, Lucien posed a particular problem for the party during his tenure" especially as the player characters "were forced to weigh the atrocity of Lucien's actions against the preciousness of his body".
+Academics Zac Boyd and Míša Hejná, in the journal Language in Society, determined through "holistic analysis of voice quality" of NPCs voiced by Mercer that "breathiness" in his voice "emerged as signalling positive morality" while "whisperiness signals negative morality and stances of threat".
+They highlighted that in case of Lucien, "inauthenticity" can be heard during "Lucien's fake alliance—he adopts breathiness at times, but this breathiness is not the same as the breathiness of the genuine allies".
+They stated that this character's voice becomes "unambiguously whispery" when "explicitly" threatening the party and when discussing "the Somnovem and his end goals", noting "Mercer employs phonatory variation to take both direct and indirect stances of threat, both of which signal Lucien's intent and moral character".
+Academic Emma French, in Real Life in Real Time: Live Streaming Culture (2023), highlighted "Laura Bailey's decision to nonviolently defeat an opponent using an insignificant, novelty magical item"; while it "made expert use of in-game mechanics", the sequence "was mainly praised for how it served the narrative" as "Bailey was perceived as remaining true to her character, Jester".
+Boyd and Hejná highlighted that during this encounter, following the hag's consumption of a magically adjusted cupcake, the hag's "vocal profile becomes breathier and her pitch dynamism also momentarily increases, drawing on resources that indicate she is less antagonistic and (at least momentarily) no longer a threat".

 Several critics also highlighted how the Mighty Nein changed over the course of the campaign.
 Duncan found the party healing from trauma over the course of the campaign "wonderfully rewarding".
+Academics Lisa Horton and David Beard, in the book The Routledge Handbook of Remix Studies and Digital Humanities (2021), highlighted the "found-family" group dynamic model which "the newly fledged Mighty Nein began to emulate and improve to the extent that this became a subtheme for the entire campaign".
 Wilson stated that from the perspective of a fan:We cheered for characters in their growth and development.
 We got gigantic payoffs for story seeds planted literally years earlier, mysteries uncovered, and romances finally consummated.
 There is more heart, more pain and glory, more comedy, more tension on Critical Role every week than any other show on television.
 And they do it all with the most basic of methods.